hadley/helpr/ideas.md

 * DONE - Button to show all packages
   * DONE - needs to 'talk' with old packages button

-* BUSY - Top ten functions and most recently used 10 functions
+* Top ten functions and most recently used 10 functions
 * add links to the manuals

 Package